NewEconoLab/NNS-EN/nns_protocol.rst

 Function Signature of Top-level Domain Name Contracts
 ------------------------------------------------------

-Function signature is as follows:
+The function signature is as follows:

 ::

     public static object Main(string method, object[] args)

-Deploying adopts configuration of parameter 0710, return value 05
+Deploying adopts a configuration of parameter 0710, return value 05

 Interface of Top-level Domain Name Contract
 --------------------------------------------